-6.5.3.: Clinical Practice.
+6.5.3.
+Clinical Practice

-GaPSC-approved EPPs shall offer clinical practice (student teaching/internships) in those fields for which the EPP has been approved by the GaPSC.
+GaPSC-approved EPPs shall offer clinical practice (residency/internships) in those fields for which the EPP has been approved by the GaPSC.
 Although year-long residencies/internship experiences, in which candidates experience the beginning and ending of the school year are recognized as most effective and are therefore strongly encouraged, teacher candidates must spend a minimum of one full semester or the equivalent in residencies or internships in regionally accredited schools and in the grade level(s) and/or field(s) of certification sought.
-GaPSC preparation program rules may require additional clinical practice (reference Rules 505-3-.13 through 505-3.112).
+GaPSC preparation program rules may require additional clinical practice (see Rules 505-3-.13 through 505-3-.112).

-6.6.: Reading Methods
+6.6 Reading Methods

 GaPSC-approved EPPs shall ensure candidates in initial certification programs in the fields of Elementary Education, Middle Grades Education, and the special education fields of General Curriculum, Adapted Curriculum, and General Curriculum/Elementary Education (P-5) demonstrate competence in the knowledge of methods of teaching reading.
-Preparation to teach reading shall encompass the development of fundamental reading skills, including phonemic awareness, phonics, fluency, vocabulary, and reading comprehension.
+Teachers shall be equipped to develop students' foundational reading skills, to include phonemic awareness, phonics, fluency, and vocabulary, with the ultimate goal of reading comprehension.
 As the Reading Endorsement standards are included in the Elementary Education Program Rule (505-3-.14) and in the requirements for the Reading Concentration in the Middle Grades Education Program Rule (505-3-.19), EPPs offering these fields must ensure candidates demonstrate competence in the Reading Endorsement standards, as well as the applicable pedagogical and content standards.

-6.7.: Educational Leadership Requirements
+6.7.
+Educational Leadership Requirements

-6.7.1.: Tier I.
+6.7.1 Tier I